- map of site [to be added]

 - dance and music classes

-We ran our first substantial, weekend-long event at this site in June 2013, then another for May Crown in 2015, then November 2016 and in all cases had extremely positive feedback from those who attended.
+We ran our first substantial, weekend-long event at this site in June 2013, then another for May Crown in 2015, and in both cases had extremely positive feedback from those who attended.

 - comfortable bunkrooms for 120 with 4-6 people per room (more if tents and portaloos are added)

 - several small lounges, etc for classes and rehearsals

 - great hall that will easily accommodate over 100